bhargavd2/LibraryManagementSystem/README.md

 ### Book Management
 - **Book Class**: Represents a book with attributes title, author, ISBN, and publication year.
 - **Inventory Management**:
-  - responable for track available books.
+  - responsible for track available books.
   - Add, remove, update, and search books by title, author, or ISBN.
   - while removing it checks is the book is not borrowed by any Patron

 ### Patron Management
 - **Patron Class**: Represents library members.
 - **Patron Management**:
-  - responable for track Patrons.
+  - responsible for track Patrons.
   - Add, update , remove patrons.
   - while removing it checks is Patron has not borrowed by Book